 As a blogger, I welcome thousands of visitors, whose eyes I will never meet, into my home online daily.
 If I’m honest, it’s still strange.
 Social media means we’re often peering into strangers’ lives.

 The thing is…it has all happened rather quickly.

-The shelter of our homes is different now as our four walls have grown more permeable.
-Surely cultural shifts affect how we regard HOME consciously and subconsciously.
+Cultural shifts change our regard for HOME at conscious and subconscious levels.
 Perhaps, the changing shape of shelter explains my growing desire at 50-something to become even more intentional about living beautifully at home.

-My heart is often soft and overflowing, and I’d love to let the wonder and wishes overflow a little bit right here.
+My heart is often tender and overflowing, and I love allowing the wonder and wishes to overflow a little bit right here.